Skip to content ↓

 At St Simon's, we take the safeguarding of your children very seriously.

-As such all the staff in our school have a duty to safeguard and promote the welfare of children.
-This duty is placed upon school by Section 175 of the Education Act 2002.
+As such, all the staff in our school have a duty to safeguard and promote the welfare of children.
+This duty is placed upon schools by Section 175 of the Education Act 2002.

 Our Safeguarding lead is Mrs Crisp (Headteacher).
 In her absence, any issues can be raised and dealt with by Mrs Clarke (Deputy Headteacher).